-Professor of Medicine, Division of Gastroenterology and Hepatology, Professor of Microbiology and Molecular Genetics, Stony Brook University
+Professor of Medicine, Chief of the Division of Gastroenterology and Hepatology, Professor of Microbiology and Molecular Genetics, Stony Brook University School of Medicine

-Stony Brook's First Lady, Dr. Ellen Li, was born in the neighborhood of Hyde Park on the south side of Chicago.
-Shortly after World War II, her parents emigrated from Shanghai to study at the University of Chicago, intending to returning to China.
+Dr. Li was born in the neighborhood of Hyde Park on the south side of Chicago.
+Shortly after World War II, her parents emigrated from Shanghai to study at the University of Chicago, intending to return to China.
 After the Chinese revolution in 1949, however, they made the difficult decision to stay in the US.
 Despite limited means and enormous self-sacrifice, her parents supported Dr. Li’s undergraduate education at Stanford University, where she received her BS in Chemistry.

 She received her MD and PhD degrees in 1980 from the Washington University St. Louis Medical Scientist Training Program, partially funded by the Olin fellowship program.
 She did her residency training in internal medicine in Boston at the Massachusetts General Hospital, where she met her husband, Samuel L. Stanley Jr.